About Grizzly Bears

-Learn about grizzlies: their habitat, behaviors, physical characteristics, how to tell grizzlies apart from black bears, and information for educators.
+Learn about grizzly bears: their habitat, behaviors, physical characteristics, how to tell grizzlies apart from black bears, and information for educators.

 Grizzly bears are one of the slowest reproducing land mammals.
 Females do not typically reproduce until they are four or five years old.
 Grizzly bears mate between May and July, but the female’s body delays implantation of their eggs in the uterus until October or November.
 If the female has not gained enough fat over the summer to survive and raise cubs, implantation may not occur.
 A grizzly’s ability to garner enough quality calories through the summer is not just crucial for her survival, but also for her reproductive ability.